 - General Partnership: formed when all partners participate in business operations and take mutual responsibility for business’s debt.
 These offer very little protection for partners from liability.

-- Limited Partnership: most often chosen when business partners in East Coast are taking an uneven level of involvement in business.
+- Limited Partnership: most often chosen when business partners in Bedok are taking an uneven level of involvement in business.

 - Limited Liability Partnership: is a structure that limits each individual’s personal financial responsibility.

 What’s left unsaid or unplanned often leads to unmet expectations.
 Partners can clash over countless things.

 First, ask yourself do you really need a business partner to build a successful business in Bedok?
 Test the partnership out by tackling a small project together.
 Business partnership can end bitterly.
 Be especially careful when partnering with close friends or family members.
 Thoughtfully plan and prepare for every aspect of partnership in advance so there’s no question about how difficult situations will be handled.
 Create a partnership agreement with help from a lawyer and an accountant.
 Agreement should address compensation, roles and responsibilities, exit clauses.
 Outline your expectations for how you’ll operate your business.

 Networking has always been considered a powerful tool for improving business prospects, advancing a career, and developing ideas.
 Other than some brief, structured events, networking has been mostly informal and inexpensive in comparison to cost they otherwise spend on different channels.
 But membership is growing in many formal, long-term networking groups, and so is the price tag.

 Marketing strategy is the primary key to business success.
 The No. 1 reason businesses fail is that they don't make enough money.
 And the No. 1 reason they don't make enough money is that they don't adequately understand and practice effective marketing strategy.
 Marketing strategy offers these powerful benefits: